Satellite Groups

 NOTE: Please remember that all Y’s Women who participate in meetings held at the Westport Center for Senior Activities must be registered with the Center and check in before each meeting.

-Book Group 2 will meet at the Westport Center for Senior Activities on Thursday, March 7 from 1:30 to 3:00 pm.
-We will be discussing Honor by Thrity Umrigar, and Alin Chelico will lead the discussion.
+Book Group 2 will meet at the Westport Center for Senior Activities on Thursday, April 4 from 1:30 to 3:00 pm.
+We will be discussing Horse by Geraldine Brooks, and Beverly Silverman will lead the discussion.
 Please contact Nancy Bloom at 259-0071 or nancyerb@aol.com with any questions.

-Book Group 3 will meet at the Westport Center for Senior Activities on Friday, March 8 at 10:30 am to discuss Pride and Prejudice by Jane Austen.
-Lori Snow will lead the discussion.
-For questions, please contact Doris Levinson at drjlevinson@gmail.com.
+Book Group 3 will meet on Friday, April 12 at 10:30 am at the Westport Center for Senior Activities to discuss The Searcher by Tana French.
+Doris Levinson will lead the discussion.
+If you have any questions, contact Doris at drjlevinson@gmail.com.

-We plan to discuss the movies The Pride of the Yankees and Rustin.
-The Pride of the Yankees is scheduled for broadcast at 9:00 pm on Saturday, March 16 on the WNET network of PBS as part of Reel 13 Classics, and a video is listed in the catalogs of the Westport and Fairfield Libraries.
-Rustin is available on Netflix.
+We plan to discuss the movies A Place in the Sun and Chinatown.
+A Place in the Sun is scheduled for broadcast at 9:00 pm on Saturday, April 13 on the WNET network of PBS as part of Reel 13 Classics, and a video is listed in the catalogs of the Westport and Fairfield Libraries.
+Chinatown is available on Netflix until March 31, and a video is listed in the catalog of the Fairfield Library.

 If you wish to be added to the email list for future events, please contact Margaret Mitchell at 255-9094 or margaret06824@yahoo.com.

 NewsTalk: Interested in national and world affairs?
-Join other Y’s Women for lively monthly discussions for Newstalk.
-We will meet on Thursday, March 28 from 10 to 11:30 am at the Westport Library in room 210 (Boardroom).
+Join other Y’s Women for lively discussions at NewsTalk.
+We will meet on Thursday, April 25 from 10 to 11:30 am at the Westport Library in the McCall Room (room 215).
 For more information, contact Doris Skutch at 247-3656.

-Solos will be going to lunch at Romanacci, 250 Westport Avenue in Norwalk, on Wednesday, March 27 at 12:00 noon.
-We will eat in their newly expanded dining room and be able to order off the menu and have individual checks.
-For reservations, contact Terry Queirolo at 847-4121 or tmq44@icloud.com by Monday, March 25.
+Solos will be going to The Sinclair restaurant, 1229 Post Road in Fairfield (in the Brick Walk), for lunch at 12:00 noon on Friday, April 12.
+We will be able to order off the menu.
+For reservations, contact Terry Queirolo at 847-4121 or tmq44@icloud.com by Tuesday, April 9.

-Lunch & Trivia: The Lunch & Trivia group will meet at noon on March 21 (third Thursday of the month) at the VFW Hall.
+The Lunch & Trivia group will meet at noon on Thursday, April 18 at the VFW Hall.
 The cost is $25 (cash only).
 Please make every effort to be there if you indicate that you will attend – the Y’s Women have to guarantee a certain number in advance, and we lose money when those who signed up do not make it to the lunch.
 Contact Annette Kirban at 505-1187 or lakirban@optonline.net if you plan to join us.

 The Mah Jong Group meets every Thursday at 1:00 pm at the Westport Center for Senior Activities.
 Advanced players only.
-We have lost a couple of players to Florida for the winter, so if you are an advanced player and would like to join us, please contact Barbara Alfinito at barbsgetaway@aol.com or 205-533-1884.
+For information, contact Barbara Alfinito at barbsgetaway@aol.com or 205-533-1884.

 The Wisest Investment Group continues to meet monthly on the fourth Thursday of the month.
 We welcome members at our meetings at the Westport Center for Senior Activities.
 Please contact President Angela Vicenzi at vicenziae@yahoo.com if you’d like to sit in at a meeting and consider joining the group.